chory-lab/transfer_station/README.md

     > redis-server

+3. Find the ip address (inet) in the second paragraph of the result from running the following command:

+  > ifconfig

-3. Finally run the code through flask (on the previously setup virtual environment) and open the link (first one is on local machine, second is on different machine on the same network
+5. Finally run the code through flask (on the previously setup virtual environment) and open the link (first one is on local machine, second is on different machine on the same network

-    > flask --app api_step_motor run --host=0.0.0.0
+    > flask --app api_step_motor run --host=(YOUR INET IP)